telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelBar.md

                 item.Two parameters are passed to the handlersender (the client-side RadPanelbar object) eventArgs with two properties
                         Item - the instance of the selected itemEventObject - the browser DOM event

+###  OnClientItemAnimationEnd `String`

+Gets or sets the name of the JavaScript function called when an item's expand/collapse animation finishes

+###  OnClientItemBlur `String`

+Gets or sets a value indicating the client-side event handler that is called
+            after an item loses focus.

+#### Remarks
+If specified, the OnClientItemBlur client-side event handler
+                is called when a panel item loses focus as a result of the user pressing a key or clicking elsewhere on the page.
+Two parameters are passed to the handler:sender, the panelbar client object;eventArgs with one property, Item (the instance of the panel item).This event cannot be cancelled.

+###  OnClientItemClicked `String`

+Gets or sets a value indicating the client-side event handler that is called
+            after a panel item is clicked.

+#### Remarks
+This event is similar to OnClientItemFocus but fires only on
+                mouse click.If specified, the OnClientItemClicked client-side event handler is called after a panel item is clicked upon.
+Two parameters are passed to the handler:sender, the panelbar client object;eventArgs with one property, Item (the instance of the panel item).This event cannot be cancelled.

 ###  OnClientItemClicking `String`